7 Days Kilimanjaro Trekking – Lemosho Route

 Altitude lost: 1473m

-After breakfast and a heartfelt ceremony of appreciation and team bonding with your crew, it’s time to say goodbye.
-We continue the descent down to the Mweka Park Gate to receive your summit certificates.
-As the weather is drastically warmer, the terrain is wet, muddy and steep and we highly recommend Gaiters and trekking poles.
+Following breakfast and a heartfelt ceremony of appreciation and team bonding with your crew, it’s time to bid farewell.
+We continue our descent to the Mweka Park Gate to receive your summit certificates.
+Given the considerably warmer weather, the terrain becomes wet, muddy, and steep, making gaiters and trekking poles highly recommended.
+From the gate, a vehicle will await you at Mweka village to transport you back to your hotel in Arusha.

 What is Included